mikabenson/PHASE2_PROJECT-inferential-statistics-/README.txt

 1. Evaluate the performance of various film genres in both domestic and international markets.
 2. Identify the movie studios that consistently produce high-performing films.
 3. Investigate the correlation between production budgets and both domestic and international revenues.
-4. Examine trends in film production over time.
-5. Assess the impact of a film's popularity score and average rating on its overall performance.
+4. Assess the impact of a film's popularity score and average rating on its overall performance.

 Data